ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 ## Introduction

-Ecological data are collected by different state/territory governments under different programs including environmental assessments.
-There is no standard way to share and exchange data between different jurisdictions.
-Often, data sharing between agencies is a manual process and there is no standard that governs the exchange of survey data.
-Performing data integration with disparate datasets from different data sources require a massive amount of time and effort for the data integrator.
-Rather than putting the onus on the data integrator, the TERN Ontology will serve as the data representation for data exchange, thus putting the onus back on the data provider.
-Data providers can now use the TERN Ontology to exchange data to a data integrator with a much shorter turnaround time to integrate the new data.
+Ecological observations data are collected by all the jurisdictions through various programs, including environmental assessments.
+There is no standard for sharing and exchanging ecology observations and survey data between jurisdictions.
+So data sharing typically involves a lot of time and effort in manual processing by the integrator.
+The TERN Ontology provides a common data representation which allows for much easier integration, putting the onus on the data provider to conform to the standard.

-The TERN Ontology is a set of vocabularies for plot-based ecological surveys based upon the OGC-aligned W3C Semantic Web standards, the Semantic Sensor Network (SSN) and Sensor, Observation, Sample, and Actuator (SOSA) ontologies.
-Simple Knowledge Organisation System (SKOS) controlled vocabularies are also extensively used to define the domain-specific feature types, parameters, methods and units of measure.
-The recommendation to align the SKOS controlled vocabularies to the Australian Soil and Land Survey Field Handbook and the National Vegetation Information System (NVIS) for Australian ecological data is highly encouraged.
-The TERN Ontology has gone through many iterations to simplify the core concepts and modelling patterns based on similar or related standards such as Veg-X, ODM2, SoilML, GeoSciML, Darwin Core, Darwin Core Event, and Humboldt Core.
+The TERN Ontology is a set of vocabularies for plot-based ecological surveys based upon the OGC-aligned W3C Semantic Web standards, in particular the Semantic Sensor Network (SSN) and Sensor, Observation, Sample, and Actuator (SOSA) ontologies.
+Domain-specific feature types, parameters, methods and units of measure, are managed separately as controlled vocabularies, and published using Simple Knowledge Organisation System (SKOS) standard.
+Controlled vocabularies aligned to the Australian Soil and Land Survey Field Handbook and the National Vegetation Information System (NVIS) for Australian ecological data are highly encouraged.

+The TERN Ontology has gone through many iterations to simplify the core concepts and modelling patterns based on similar or related standards including Veg-X, ODM2, SoilML, GeoSciML, Darwin Core, Darwin Core Event, and Humboldt Core.

 ## Scope